teampanicbear/valentin-cheval/src/content/pages/home/index.md

 testimonial:
   testifiers:
     - name: Long (Peter) Tran
-      content: I had the pleasure of working closely with Valentine at bitcoin.com.
+      content: I had the pleasure of working closely with Valentin at bitcoin.com.
         Throughout our time together, I was consistently impressed by their exceptional design skills, strategic thinking
       avatar: uploads/1720243182389.jpeg